Vitest

 package.json

-Both apps/web and packages/ui have their own test suite.
+Both apps/web and packages/ui have their own test suites, with vitest installed into the packages that use them.
 Their package.json files include a test script that runs Vitest:

 ./apps/web/package.json